biolab/orange-hugo/content/blog/2019/2019-09-29-of-carrots-horses-and-fear-of-heights.md

 out_data = Orange.data.Table.from_numpy(None, x, None)
 ```

-The script imports the needed modules, constructs the matrix of random integers betwwen 0 and 2 (including 0, but without 2) with 100 rows and 2 columns, and prepares an Orange data table from this matrix.
+The script imports the needed modules, constructs the matrix of random integers between 0 and 2 (including 0, but without 2) with 100 rows and 2 columns, and prepares an Orange data table from this matrix.
 The first `None` is for "domain", that is names of variables and their types; since we pass `None`, so Orange will use some defaults. `x` is my data, and the last `None` is for the target, which we don't need.

 As I ran the script, Python Script created the data and Correlations computed Demšar's ...
 I mean Pearson's correlation coefficient.
 It gave me 0.084.
 And his number was way worse, 0.012.
 I ran it again.
 And again.
 Always larger than his 0.012.
 I told him that I can run it for 1000 times, but then I saw it's more practical to construct 45 columns by changing the third line to